-Part-and-parcel of the Momentum program is unashamed cheering and support to help women in business to embrace their ambitions, which is still a dirty word for women.
+Part-and-parcel of working with me is unashamed cheering and support to help women in business to embrace their ambitions, which is still a dirty word for women.

 To openly want what you want in business (and life) is half the game to actually getting it.